weltliteratur/blog/_drafts/vossanto-timeline.markdown

 ## Future

-We are very much interested in analysing Vossantos in other languages than English (specifically, German) and are mainly interested in suitable corpora.
+We are very much interested in analysing Vossantos in other languages than English (specifically, German) and looking for suitable corpora.
 Apart from that, our goal is to better understand their usage and variety.

 Finally, as always: all details on https://vossanto.weltliteratur.net/